Missing Navy sailor found dead in Virginia, another sailor in custody

 By Rosa Flores, CNN

-(CNN) — What happened to Angelia Resendiz is a mystery, but her mother wants to get to the bottom of it.
+(CNN) — What happened to Angelina Resendiz is a mystery, but her mother wants to get to the bottom of it.

 Resendiz was last seen on May 29 in her barracks in Miller Hall at Naval Station Norfolk, according to a missing person’s alert issued by Virginia State Police on June 3.
 The alert was rescinded Tuesday, when the Naval Criminal Investigative Service (NCIS) announced the medical examiner identified a body recovered Monday as the sailor.